csakypeter/NMS-BetterRewards/README.md

 ----------------------------------------------------------------------------------------------------------
 Better Rewards increases the amount of units, nanite clusters and quicksilver you get from completing missions or interacting with objects in the world.
 Non npc word learning (such as knowledge stones, monoliths and dictionaries) is also faster.
+Frigate (Freighter) Expeditions are also included now with a separate mod!

 **Currency**